joshtynjala/actionscript-3.0-developers-guide/display/using-the-drawing-api/advanced-use-of-the-drawing-api.md

 [Using graphics data classes](./using-graphics-data-classes.md), and [About using drawTriangles()](./about-using-drawtriangles.md).

-The following tasks are things you’ll likely want to accomplish using the advanced drawing API in ActionScript:
+The following tasks are things you'll likely want to accomplish using the advanced drawing API in ActionScript:

 - Using Vector objects to store data for drawing methods